2022 is a turning point for e-commerce SEO

 What is structured data for e-commerce?

-In the context of SEO for e-commerce, structured data is a specific piece of code that follows the standards of schema.org and allows search engines understand and classify the content of your web pages, identify your products and their specific features, and easily interact with the content architecture of your website.
+In the context of SEO for e-commerce, structured data is a specific piece of code that follows the standards of schema.org and allows search engines to understand and classify the content of your web pages, identify your products and their specific features, and easily interact with the content architecture of your website.

 Using structured data impacts SEO results because schema.org markup makes your content eligible for specific rich results and SERP features such as Google’s Free Product Listings — which help your pages gain a higher CTR.